lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Domain Separators {#sec-domsep-values}

-The KEM combiner defined in section {{sec-kem-combiner}} requires a domain separator `Domain` input.
+The KEM combiner used in this document requires a domain separator `Domain` input.
 The following table shows the HEX-encoded domain separator for each Composite ML-KEM AlgorithmID; to use it, the value should be HEX-decoded and used in binary form.
 The domain separator is simply the DER encoding of the composite algorithm OID.

 | Composite ML-KEM Algorithm| Domain Separator (in Hex encoding)|
 | -----------               | ----------- |